joseferbt/Gossip_with_prism/README.md

 # Gossip_with_prism

-A gossip model using tre nodes and two edges.
+A gossip model using three nodes and two edges.